Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Methodology

-To capture the structural and temporal organization of visual narratives, we define a three-level event hierarchy supporting reasoning across different narrative abstraction scales.
-This hierarchy draws on cognitive theories of sequential image comprehension, particularly Cohn’s narrative grammar model~\cite{cohn2013visual}, and forms the basis for our hierarchical knowledge graph design.
+To model the temporal and semantic organization of visual narratives, we define a three-level event hierarchy grounded in cognitive theories of visual storytelling, especially Cohn’s Visual Narrative Grammar~\cite{cohn2013visual}.
+This hierarchy forms the conceptual scaffold for graph construction.

-\textbf{Macro-events} represent high-level narrative arcs that typically span multiple pages and correspond to central thematic or structural units in the story.
-These coarse-grained elements align with conceptual building blocks of narrative structure and may encompass various phases or embedded subplots.
+\textbf{Macro-events} are the most abstract narrative units, corresponding to major arcs that span multiple pages.
+They align with key themes or structural transitions in the story.

-\textbf{Events} operate at the mid-level and are situated within macro-events.
-Each event represents a coherent narrative scene, often driven by a goal, interaction, or shift in character focus.
-Events may unfold over several panels and contain distinct subphases within a visual sequence.
+\textbf{Events} represent mid-level narrative situations embedded within macro-events.
+These units are defined by shifts in character goals, interactions, or settings, typically unfolding over multiple panels.

-\textbf{Event segments} are the most fine-grained narrative units and correspond to individual panels or short sequences of panels.
-They depict localized actions, reactions, or state changes that unfold over brief story-time intervals.
-Following Cohn’s narrative grammar, these segments often instantiate recurring functional roles within an event, such as Establishers, Peaks, or Releases.
+\textbf{Event segments} are fine-grained narrative units associated with short panel sequences.
+They encode moment-to-moment changes, reactions, or micro-actions, often instantiating narrative roles such as Establishers, Peaks, or Releases.

-Figure~\ref{fig:event-hierarchy} illustrates how panels are grouped into event segments, which instantiate mid-level events and ultimately aggregate into macro-events.
-This multilevel framework provides a structured foundation for narrative graph construction and enables cross-level reasoning over story content and temporal relationships.
+Figure~\ref{fig:event-hierarchy} illustrates this three-tier structure, showing how panels are grouped into segments, which instantiate events and roll up into macro-events.
+This organization enables reasoning across narrative scales.